njtierney/ropensci-visdat/nick-ropensci-visdat.md

 Starting down either path, you often encounter the non-trivial growing pains of working with a new dataset.
 The mix ups of data types - height in cm coded as a factor, categories are numerics with decimals, strings are datetimes, and somehow datetime is one long number.
 And let's not forget everyone's favourite: missing data.

 These growing pains often get in the way of your basic modelling or graphical exploration.
-So, sometimes you can't even start to look at the data, and that is frustrating.
+So, sometimes you can't even start to take a look at the data, and that is frustrating.

 The [`visdat`](https://github.com/ropensci/visdat) package aims to make this preliminary part of analysis easier.
 It focusses on creating visualisations of whole dataframes, to make it easy and fun for you to "get a look at the data".